Why January Can Still Be a Good Time to Plant a Living Urn

 When is it too late to plant trees?

 As a general rule, as long as the ground is not frozen, you can still plant a tree.
 Basically, it is best to plant your tree no later than a few weeks before the ground freezes or before the most extreme cold weather of the season arrives so it has a chance to “root in”.

 While these guidelines are useful for most states, warmer states like California, Arizona, Florida, Texas, Alabama, Georgia, Hawaii, Louisiana, and Tennessee, allow trees to be planted later into the season and with more flexibility.
 In these locations, even January can be a good time to plant.

-Once I plant a new tree in Fall, do I need to do anything to prepare it for Winter?
+Once I plant a new tree, do I need to do anything to prepare it for mid to late Winter?

 Trees are tough and resilient and have adapted and evolved to deal with the elements.
 With that said, a newly planted tree still needs a little help from you to get going before it becomes self-sufficient.
 When you plant in the Fall, be sure to water your tree weekly (taking into account rainfall), even after the leaves have fallen off.
 Continue watering all winter until the ground freezes.
 Remember, even if your tree has dropped its leaves, it is still working hard on its roots and watering it properly provides the critical moisture and oxygen they need to expand.